jackbrighton/how-to-web/image-optimization.md

 ![image of Fragile Arch]
 (img/arches-1200px-web.jpg)
-Width: 1200px
-Height: 800px
-File Size: 110 Kilobytes
+*Not Optimized.
+Width: 1200px, Height: 800px, File Size: 110 Kilobytes*

 The second image has a file size of less than 12 percent of the first.
 You can probably see a slight degradation in the image quality.
 But most people would not notice the difference between these two on a web page.